tiveritz/coding-campus-lessons/README.md

 # coding-campus-lessons
-Check out all the training lessons of the part-time coding campus 2020/2021.
+Check out all the Java training lessons of the part-time coding campus 2020/2021.

+Want to see how this looks in Python > [coding-campus-lessons-in-python](https://github.com/tiveritz/coding-campus-lessons-in-python)

 ## Executing
 Use the Main.java file and call the method with Day00.methodName().
 All the available